 - choose a wallet

-- approve wallet connection
+- approve the wallet connection

 - tap Enable Trading